metron-labs/content/Packs/Doppel/README.md

     "cmd": "get-alert",
     "id": "TST-31"
    }`
 4. Click on the debug button for *Python: Debug Integration locally*.
-The breackpoint will hit and you will get the correct params, command and args while debugging.
+The breakpoint will hit and you will get the correct params, command and args while debugging.

 ## Test the pack on XSOAR tenant